htnani/shell-genomics/README.md

 Anything with a "/" after it is a directory.
 Things with a "*" after them are programs.
-It there's nothing there it's a file.
+It there's nothing after it, it's just a file.

 You can also use the command